rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 Save your changes (in vi, that will be `Shift : wq!`) and exit the file.

-Before we continue editing the generic file, we need to see how email will go out of this server.
-In short, we need to see what it will look like.
-Be

-Next we want to create the "generic" file that we referenced in the main.cf above:
+Before we continue editing the generic file, we need to see how email will look.
+Specifically, we want to create the "generic" file that we referenced in the _main.cf_ file above:

 `vi /etc/postfix/generic`